 What’s The Worst Protein For Building Muscle & Losing Fat?

 If I had to pick one protein source you should avoid, it’s SOY.
 Unfortunately, it’s in everything because it’s cheap and it’s been Genetically Modified (GMO).

 However, the reason I don’t like it is that it increases estrogen levels, which then causes a decrease in testosterone.
-Plus, estrogen is a primary causing factor for both breast and prostate cancer.

 So, there’s your muscle loss.

 Additionally, soy decreases thyroid production, especially the primary hormone – T3, which controls your metabolism.

 What’s The Best Protein For Gaining Muscle & Losing Fat?